 Simplify breakfast with homemade granola!
-Making your own granola couldn’t be easier, and the flavors in this easy maple coconut peanut granola will become a new favorite!
+Making delicious granola at home couldn’t be easier, and the flavors in this easy maple coconut granola with peanuts will become a new favorite!

 It’s no secret, I love breakfast.
 I also love mixing things up in the morning.